We may earn affiliate commissions for the recommended products. Learn more.

 DNS leak protection✅ Yes✅ Yes

-The key difference is the country of jurisdiction in which the VPN is based.
+The key difference is the country of jurisdiction in which each VPN is based.
 While NordVPN is located in privacy-friendly Panama, Surfshark resides in the Netherlands, which belongs to the Nine Eyes intelligence alliance.
 Due to the alliance's agreement to maintain cybersecurity and take counterterrorism measures, innocent individuals might suffer from privacy violations.

 Wrapping up – it's a draw